thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ![](http://i.imgur.com/xoaBsw1.png)

-In a separate Terminal tab, send an HTTP request to the server.
+In a separate Terminal tab, send the following HTTP request to the server.

 ```shell
 http GET localhost:8000/